 - David Noto from Mossy Creek Golf Course in Clarkesville received his trophy for winning a fifth Georgia GCSA superintendent golf championship in the past six years.

-- J. Robinson from Cherokee Town and Country Club in Atlanta won the Golden Pen Award for the best superintendent written article of the year for his piece Drones Give Superintendents Their Own Eye In The Sky.
+- J. Robinson from Cherokee Town and Country Club in Atlanta won the Golden Pen Award for the best golf course superintendent written article of the year for his piece Drones Give Superintendents Their Own Eye In The Sky.

 - Wally Gresham from Sunset Hills Country Club in Carrollton was elected to the board of directors.